- Business Tax Planning

-Although we are a local firm, we work with many companies that have locations throughout the country and around the world.
-Because of this, we have developed an unusually high level of expertise in the area of state and local taxes.
+Although we are a local firm, Dugan & Lopatka works with many companies that have locations throughout the country and around the world.
+Because of this, we have developed a high level of expertise regarding state and local taxes.
 This expertise extends beyond the mere preparation of such tax returns to the planning needed to minimize the total state and local tax burden.

 Save time.
 Save money.